sudoremo/onecore/README.md

 activate PHP.
 Important is the write permission for PHP respective the webserver on this file.

-## The first launch

-Launch onecore (http://yoursite.com/onecoreFileName.extension).
-In the further steps I guess that you placed your file under http://localhost/index.php.
+After that, launch onecore (https://yoursite.com/onecoreFileName.extension).

-Now you see a little HTML-Page with sample content.
-To open the administration area, simply go to http://localhost/index.php?admin.
-I think most of the further steps are self-explaining.
+Now you see a HTML-Page with sample content.
+To open the administration area, simply go to https://yoursite.com/onecoreFileName.extension?admin.